 Carrying a registered PLB (Personal Locator Beacon) is viewed as essential as is an appropriate first aid and survival kit.
 Additionally, simply carrying great equipment does not mean much without appropriate training on its’ use.

-Activating a PLB does not mean the cavalry will come and extract you in a few hours.
+Activating a PLB does not mean emergency services will come and extract you in a few hours.
 Simply locating you could take days.

 Notifying a responsible person of your intentions in as much detail as possible is also viewed as essential.
 The more information you provide, the quicker you can be found.